llewelld/pico-build-all/README.md

 ## Using Pico

 You've installed the packages but it hasn't caused any visible change to your system.
-There are still a few things you need to do: install the app on your phone; pair your phone with your compuater; and configure the PAM.
+There are still a few things you need to do: install the app on your phone; pair your phone with your computer; and configure the PAM.

 ### Install the app on an Android phone